jennasilvera/trade-reconciliation-sql-project/docs/project_quality_checklist.md

 ---

-## Final Portfolio Positioning
+## Project Positioning

-This project is ready to be presented as a simulated SQL and Python portfolio project for trading operations, hedge fund operations, production support, and data operations roles.
+This project is a simulated SQL and Python portfolio project for trading operations, hedge fund operations, production support, and data operations roles.

-The project should be described as:
+This project is best described as:

 - Simulated
 - SQL-driven